The 5 best places to go skiing in Scotland

 The mountain itself is split into different zones to make skiing easier, safer, and more efficient for visitors.
 Beginner bowls can be found towards the top of the mountain, while the slightly more testing terrain poses a challenge for the more intermediate skier over on the right side.

-Experts can head over to the steep Ciste sector on the mountain’s left side for an even tougher test.
+Experts can head over to the steep Ciste sector on the left side of the mountain for an even tougher test.

 DID YOU KNOW?